GeoDorn/dApps_Coursework/README.md

 2. Smart Contracts
 The blockchain provides unmatched transparency and security for financial transactions, although I found the setup to be quite complex, especially connecting it to MetaMask.
 Ganache is a great tool to use for testing smart contracts and distributed applications, although it is quite complex for new users.
 Due to the immutability of smart contracts, once a contract is deployed, it cannot be altered, adding to the security of the transaction.

-3. Metamask Wallet Integration
+3. MetaMask Wallet Integration
 While it boasts widespread support, due to the nature of the blockchain, I found MetaMask to be quite rigid.
 Through testing, many test accounts were created and I was unable to remove them, simply hide them.
 I also found the web3 injection into the code, difficult to access initially, as I was unable to progress past the transaction confirmation for some time.
 However, once I was able to successfully connect to the distributed app through blockchain.js, I was able to access the smart contracts and the local ganache network successfully.

 ## Success Criteria
-In conclusion, the prototype GloboTour app fullfils the requirements of the customer.
+In conclusion, the prototype GloboTour app fulfils the requirements of the customer.
 It allows users to make bookings for hotels using a secure smart contracts and blockchain technology as stated in the brief.
 However there are some further implementations I would make to increase the user experience.

-- Implement a full role based account system, where customers can log in and access their preivous bookings and information.
+- Implement a full role based account system, where customers can log in and access their previous bookings and information.
 Staff should be able to look on the app at monitoring information, instead of using the ganache GUI.

 - With accounts, implement email confirmations.

 - Add additional filters to the initial search box

-- Implememnt the ability to book experiences within the app, rather than having to go to the first party.
+- Implement the ability to book experiences within the app, rather than having to go to the first party.

 - Be able to withdraw ETH back into your wallet on MetaMask